accessibility

 Easily identifiable event staff

-For attendees needing assistance or guidance, our event staff will be wearing blue t-shirts to be easily recognised.
-These team members are approachable and available to help with any queries, directions, or support you may need throughout the event.
+For attendees needing assistance or guidance, our event staff wore blue t-shirts so they could be easily recognised.
+These team members were approachable and available to help with queries, directions or support throughout the event.

 Accessibility requests on registration forms

-In our ongoing efforts to support the diverse needs of our attendees, we include accessibility requests in our registration forms.
-This allows us to proactively address specific requirements, such as mobility assistance, dietary restrictions, assistive listening devices, or other accommodations, ensuring that all participants have a comfortable and engaging experience.
+In our ongoing efforts to support the diverse needs of our attendees, we included accessibility requests in our registration forms.
+This allowed us to proactively address specific requirements, such as mobility assistance, dietary restrictions, assistive listening devices or other accommodations, ensuring that all participants had a comfortable and engaging experience.

 Clear and accessible signage

-To assist all attendees, we use clear, large and high-contrast signage throughout the venue.
-This signage is designed to make navigation easier, ensuring that important areas like session rooms, registration and the exhibition area are well marked and easily visible.
+To assist all attendees, we used clear, large and high-contrast signage throughout the venue.
+This signage was designed to make navigation easier, ensuring that important areas such as session rooms, registration and the exhibition area were well marked and easily visible.